-In conclusion, let me gather up all in one word.
+In conclusion, let me gather up all in one sentence.
 Christ Jesus said: "I am the Vine, ye are the branches."
-In other words: "I, the living One who have so completely given myself to you, am the Vine.
-You cannot trust me too much.
+In other words: "I, the living One who have so completely given Myself to you, am the Vine.
+It is impossible to trust Me too much.
 I am the Almighty Worker, full of a divine life and power."

 You are the branches of the Lord Jesus Christ.
-If there is in your heart the consciousness that you are not a strong, healthy, fruit-bearing branch, not closely linked with Jesus, not living in Him as you should be-then listen to Him saying: "I am the Vine, I will receive you, I will draw you to myself, I will bless you, I will strengthen you, I will fill you with my Spirit.
-I, the Vine, have taken you to be my branches, I have given myself utterly to you; children, give yourselves utterly to me.
-I have surrendered myself as God absolutely to you, I became man and died for you that I might be entirely yours.
-Come and surrender yourselves entirely to be mine."
+If there is in your heart the consciousness that you are not a strong, healthy, fruit-bearing branch-not closely linked with Jesus, not living in Him as you should be-then listen to Him say: "I am the Vine; I will receive you.
+I will draw you to Myself; I will bless you.
+I will strengthen you; I will fill you with My Spirit.
+I, the Vine, have taken you to be My branches.
+I have given Myself utterly to you; children, give yourselves utterly to Me.
+I have surrendered Myself as God absolutely to you.
+I became man and died for you that I might be entirely yours.
+Come and surrender yourselves entirely to be Mine."

 What shall our answer be?
-Oh, let it be a prayer from the depths of our heart, that the living Christ may take each one of us and link us close to Himself.
-Let our prayer be that He, the living Vine, shall so link each of us to Himself that we shall go away with our hearts singing: "He is my Vine, and I am His branch,-I want nothing more,-now I have the everlasting Vine."
-Then, when you get alone with Him, worship and adore Him, praise and trust Him, love Him and wait for His love.
-"Thou art my Vine, and I am Thy branch.
-It is enough, my soul is satisfied."
+Oh, let it be prayer from the depths of our heart, that the living Christ may take each one of us and link us closely to Himself.
+Let our prayer be that He, the living Vine, will so link each of us to Himself that we will go away with our hearts singing: "He is my Vine, and I am His branch-I want nothing morenow that I have the everlasting Vine."Then, when you get alone with Him, worship and adore Him; praise and trust Him; love Him and wait for His love.
+"You are my Vine, and I am Your branch.
+It is enough; my soul is satisfied."